• Skip to primary navigation

 October 7, 2022 By Corey Meyers

-3 Tips from Restaurant Industry Experts
+3 Tips on Employee Retention from Restaurant Industry Experts

 “This is something the industry’s never seen before, but it’s been building up for a while.
 COVID was just the tipping point.
 People who had dedicated their lives to restaurants, me included, found themselves unemployed when the restaurants they were working for closed.
 So, out of necessity, they had to pivot, and many found other jobs that were more stable and paid better.”